MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 Custom Drawings
 ===============

-The Graphics Engine drawing algorithms can be replaced by custom algorithms like embedded side.
+Custom algorithms like the embedded side can replace the Graphics Engine drawing algorithms.
 This chapter describes how to override the method ``fillRectangle()``.

 1. Create an implementation of the interface ``ej.microui.display.UIDrawing.UiDrawingDefault``: ``MyDrawer``.